 Press release - Researchers from GenoScreen and the Cardio-Thoracic Research Centre of Bordeaux (Inserm U1045) have demonstrated relationships between microorganisms in indoor air and those in asthmatic patients’ lungs.
-This work, published in the Journal of Allergy and Clinical Immunology, also shows a variation in these micro- and mycobiota according to the patients’ inflammatory reaction type (T2 endotype).
+This work, published in the Journal of Allergy and Clinical Immunology and highlighted by the American Academy of Allergy, Asthma and Immunology (AAAI), also shows a variation in these micro- and mycobiota according to the patients’ inflammatory reaction type (T2 endotype).

 Asthma is the most common chronic disease in children, although it can start at any age.
 It can be recognized by the recurrent episodes of breathing difficulties, called asthma attacks.
 Some acute attacks can last several hours or even days, conventional treatments not being able to calm them down.
 These episodes are called exacerbations.